-If after approximately a month you notice a number of the following behaviours are continuing to manifest, mental health professionals are specially trained to assist.
-A good starting point for a teacher would be making contact with parents and then with guidance officer/social worker, Department of Education and Early Childhood Development in your area.
+If after approximately one month you notice a number of the following behaviours are continuing to manifest, mental health professionals are specially trained to assist.
+A good starting point for a teacher would be making contact with parents and discuss your concerns.
 Parents can contact the school and ask for help with a referral for their child to see a mental health professional.